MananJMehta/Self-navigating-Car/README.md

 To start working on this project follow the steps mentioned below:

-1) Get permission from the creator of repository to make changes, commit and upload your work on server. ( ignore if you already have permission)
+1) I have added you all as contributors.
+You all should be able to see this project in your repository.

-2) First download the repository to your machine either by clicking on green button saying "clone or download" and then download zip or copy the https:// path ( I prefer https:// over SSH because for SSH we need to follow a long procedure.
-I encourage you to learn it by your own with your personal repository. ) and do it by command line as mentioned below.
+2) First download the repository to your machine either by clicking on green button saying "clone or download" and then download zip or copy the https://<path> OR by command line as mentioned below.

    Windows :
    - Download git bash ( https://git-scm.com/downloads ) and open git bash command window .
-   - Use "ls" command to see files and directories present at the directory you are currently in.
-Change the present working directory by command "cd Directory_name" and  Go to the directory where you want to download the git repository.
-Use "cd .." to return to previous directory.
    - Then use "git clone PASTE_HTTPS://_PATH_HERE"

    Linux :
-   - Write "git clone PASTE_HTTPS://_PATH_HERE" directly in linux terminal.
+   - Write "git clone PASTE_HTTPS://_PATH_HERE" direct in linux.
 Git is a tool which comes with the Linux.

    MAC :
    - Follow steps given on this site: